 Why Buy This Product?

-- Light duty clay bar removes light levels of embedded grime and debris when all other clay bars fail
+- Heavy duty clay bar removes intense embedded grime and debris when all other clay bars fail

 - Restores a smooth-as-glass feel to exterior surfaces

 - Removes contamination that lighter clay bars can’t budge

 - Preferred for cars that have not been clayed in years

 - Safe for use on any exterior part that is shiny or clear: paintwork, glass, clear plastics, polished metals, carbon fiber, and more